geaz/syncBlink/README.md

 **Info**
 ```
-If you get random disconnections of your nodes after connecting your station to a WiFi network, its most probably because of an instable connection to the router.
-The problem is, that the ESP8266 just has on WiFi chip which is used to connect to the router AND serves as the access point for the nodes.
-If the station looses the connection to the router, it can cause a disconnection of the access point clients.
+If you get random disconnections of your nodes after connecting your station to a WiFi network,
+it is most probably because of an instable connection to the router.
+The problem is, that the
+ESP8266 just has on WiFi chip which is used to connect to the router AND serves as the access
+point for the nodes.
+If the station looses the connection to the router, it can cause a disconnection
+of the access point clients.
 ```

 ## blinkScript